 Anyway, I had my own skeletons in the closet.
 Little did my wife know that my mood could flip faster than an old maid chasing a Bridal bouquet.
 If my wife managed to push my proverbial buttons I would lash out at her with utmost insolence.
-I mean I would furiously bulldoze her "arguments" using the most sensitive aspects from her life.
+I mean I would furiously bulldoze her "arguments" using the most sensitive aspects of her psyche.

 Often, that experience would leave both of us incredibly shaken.
-It was an awful, embarrassing, and cowardly to deal with personal arguments, and I will regret it for the rest of my life.
+It was an awful, embarrassing, and cowardly way to deal with personal arguments.
+Possibly, I will regret it for the rest of my life.

-Things began changing when I started reading a ton of personal growth books as part of my sales training.
+Things began changing when I started having an existential crisis at age twenty eight.
+I started reading a lot about the nature of mind, after death experiences and so on.
 As my knowledge and understanding grew so did my questions about more profound aspects of life.
 Spiritual literature from Eastern Philosophy turned into lessons of unrivaled psychology.
 I was lucky to meet the right people.
 My world view changed and my newly acquired insights inspired me to learn meditation.

 Three or four years passed and without even noticing I started treating people, including my wife, very differently.
 As I slowly learned to manage my energies and my mind, I became more tolerant, patient and relaxed.
 My fiery temperament and arrogance was melting away and being replaced by sheer joy of newly found skills of self-control.